 Payment of fees for consular services

 Fees for consular services are accepted in cash only.
 Sending of cash inside envelopes by post is the sole responsibility of the sender.
-It is advised to utilize the cash transfer service of the Swiss post.

 Setting an army service status for an Israeli citizen living abroad